cfpb/design-manual/page-components/half-width-link-blob.md

 </nomarkdown>

 <div class="content-67 content-first">
-- Headings: Any heading size may be used, recommend H2-4.
+* Headings: Use H3 or H4.
+Do not use both.
+  * H3: Use when you wish to give the blob heading text a higher level of prominence within the page hierarchy.
+Avoid using H3 when it will cause the heading to break to 3 lines or more.
+  * H4: Use when you wish to give the heading text less prominence within the page hierarchy or when the blob set follows an H3 heading.
+When you select the H4 you have the option of including a minicon to the left of the heading.
-- Body copy: Avenir paragraph.
+* Body copy: Avenir paragraph.
-- At breakpoints below 601: Heading sizes H3 and above automatically drop down one level and the mobile link style is used for the call to action link(s).
+* At breakpoints below 601: H3 automatically drops down to an H4, the three-column pattern transitions into a single column and stacks, and the mobile link style is used for the call to action link(s)
 </div>

 <div class="content-33 content-last">